csci-182/fall2022/pages/_assignments/hw5.md

 1. Query the Spotify search endpoint with the appropriate query parameters using the `fetch` function.
 Sample search query:
   * <a target="_blank" href="https://www.apitutor.org/spotify/simple/v1/search?type=artist&q=BTS">https://www.apitutor.org/spotify/simple/v1/search?type=**artist**&q=BTS</a>
-2. Display the **first artist** that get returned (rather than displaying all of the artists, you will just display the first one).
+2. Display the **first artist** in the list of artists that is returned from Spotify (rather than displaying all of the artists, you will just display the first one).
 3. If no artists are returned for the search query, display a message that indicates that no artist has been returned.
 4. Render the artist card to look like the one shown in <a href="../course-files/homework/hw05/sample/index.html" target="_blank">sample/index.html</a>, using a templated version of the code shown below.
 Note that the values for `id` `src` `href` and `h2's inner HTML` should be rendered dynamically using live Spotify data.